robknight/pod2/book/src/simpleexample.md

 ## Decomposing anchored keys

-Sometimes a deduction rule requires different anchored keys to come from the same POD.
+Sometimes a deduction rule requires different anchored keys to come from the same dictionary.
 Here's an example from Ethdos.

-The wildcard system handles this very naturally, since origin ID and key are two separate wildcards.
+The wildcard system handles this very naturally, since the dict of the anchored key can use its own wildcard.

 ```
 eth_friend(src_or, src_key, dst_or, dst_key) = and<
-    // there is an attestation pod that's a SIGNATURE POD
-    ValueOf(?attestation_pod["type"], SIGNATURE)

-    // the attestation pod is signed by (src_or, src_key)
+    // the attestation dict is signed by (src_or, src_key)
-    Equal(?attestation_pod["signer"], ?src_or[?src_key])
+    SignedBy(?attestation_dict, ?src_or[?src_key])

     // that same attestation pod has an "attestation"
-    Equal(?attestation_pod["attestation"], ?dst_or[?dst_key])
+    Equal(?attestation_dict["attestation"], ?dst_or[?dst_key])
 >
 ```